From veering triangulations to link spaces and back again: Circular orders and taut ideal triangulations

 \subsection{Compatibility}

-Suppose that $(M, \calT, \alpha)$ is a transverse taut ideally triangulated three-manifold.
+Suppose that $M$ is an oriented three-manifold equipped with a transverse taut ideal triangulation $\calT$.
+Recall that $\Delta_\calT$ is the set of cusps of $\cover{\calT}$.
 Suppose that $f$ is a face of $\cover{\calT}$.
-Let $\Delta_f \subset \Delta_M$ be the cusps of $f$: by \refthm{ThreeDistinct} there are exactly three of these.
-The co-orientation of $f$ and the orientation of $\cover{M}$ picks out a unique circular order $\calO_f$ on $\Delta_f$ (say, anti-clockwise as viewed from above).
+Let $\Delta_f \subset \Delta_\calT$ be the cusps that $f$ meets.
+By \refthm{TetEmbeds} there are exactly three of these.
+The co-orientation of $f$ and the induced orientation of $\cover{M}$ picks out a unique circular order $\calO_f$ on $\Delta_f$ (say, anticlockwise as viewed from above).